-Artificial intelligence tools to assess grazing by semi-wild horses in grasslands ecosystems
+Artificial intelligence tools to assess different levels of activity performed by semi-wild horses in grassland ecosystems

 Read the full article See related articles